IsaacScript/isaacscript/docs/gotchas.md

 }

 for (const key of getEnumKeys(MyEnum)) {
-  print(key); // Will print "fourth-value", then "third-value" }
+  print(key); // Will print "fourth-value", then "third-value".
+}
 ```